kashmir96/osoappliance/content/directory/appliance-repair-technicians/lasergroup.md

 categories: ["New Zealand"]
 tags: ["Masterton"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/lasergroup.webp
+ image: /img/laundryappliance/220.webp
- alt: 'Logo for Lasergroup the New Zealand from Masterton'
+ alt: 'NewZealand from lasergroup'
 ---

 # Lasergroup is an Appliance Repair Technician Company operating in Masterton, New Zealand.